trinidz/rssnotes/README.md

 8. Copy and paste the contents from the [sample.seedrelays.json](https://github.com/trinidz/rssnotes/blob/main/sample.seedrelays.json) file into your `seedrelays.json` file.
 Save and exit the file.

 9. Run `docker-compose up -d` while in the `rssnotes` directory.
 This will start the rssnotes container in the background.
-Go to http://localhost:3334 in your browser.
+Go to http://<your-host-ip-address:3334/home> in your browser.
+Add the rssnotes relay to your client at ws://<your-host-ip-address:3334>.

 ## Run the relay as a service
 1. Clone the repo and cd into the repo folder.